timbertson/gup/README.md

 passed to `gup -u` changed.

-You don't have to specify all your dependencies in one place, though - you can call `gup -u` from any place in your script - all calls make while building your target are appended to the dependency information of the target being built.
+You don't have to specify all your dependencies in one place, though - you can call `gup -u` from any place in your script - all calls made while building your target are appended to the dependency information of the target being built.
 This is done by setting environment variables when invoking running build scripts, so it's completely parallel-safe.